romankolpak/romankolpak.github.io/_posts/2021-10-24-clean-architecture-misunderstands-microservices.md

 The architecture Robert came up with here has a name -- it's a distributed monolith.
 All of the services comprising the system exist within the same business domain and are all highly cohesive.
 The separation into separate services is done based on function, not [bounded context](https://martinfowler.com/bliki/BoundedContext.html) boundary -- for selecting taxis we have a `TaxiSelector` service, for finding there is `TaxiFinder`, etc. No wonder that in order to delivery a new feature you have to change all the services and coordinate their deployment -- such is the design of the system!

 So the author of the book attempts to trick you by giving you an example of a badly architected microservice-based system so later he can say "see? microservices are bad".
-That's a very dangerous manipilation staining the whole book for me.

 ## A better way to do microservices